 Don't fabricate information about yourself this could harm your chances of seeing your date again.
 There are people who do their own background checks.

 3. What are your views on life?

 Everyone has their own perceptions about life.
 We all see and interpret things differently and that's what makes us unique.
-This isn't the time for you to be judgemental or sarcastic about your date.
+This isn't the time for you to be judgmental or sarcastic about your date.
 You are only listening and sharing information.
-Respect their beliefs and opinions even if you don't agree.
+Respect their beliefs and opinions; even if you don't agree.
 It's not a debate, it is a conversation.
-See this post also Attitude Quotes

 4. What do you do for fun?